List of Kim Il Sung's titles

 Kim Il Sung, the former leader of North Korea, held many titles and offices during his lifetime.
-Despite his death in 1994, he is currently the Eternal President of the Democratic People's Republic of Korea.
+Despite his death in 1994, he is currently the Eternal President of the Democratic People's Republic of Korea since 1998.

 Usage in North Korean media

 When he is mentioned in North Korean media and publications, he is most commonly referred to as "Great Leader Comrade Kim Il Sung" or "Leader".

 When his name is written, it is always emphasized by a special bold font or in a larger font size, for example: "Great Leader Comrade Kim Il Sung is the Founder of the Socialist Cause of Juche, the Founder of Socialist Korea" or "Great Leader Comrade Kim Il Sung is the Founder of the Socialist Cause of Juche, the Founder of Socialist Korea."